 Venus flytraps are one of the most known carnivorous plants, also known as perennial plants, which means they bloom year after year.
 They decoy flies in and other bugs and eat them.
 Venus flytraps won’t rid your kitchen of pests, but they can certainly help.

-For best Venus flytrap care, put them in bright but indirect light. keep the environment dank and the soil humid but don’t let the plants stand constantly in water.
+For the best Venus flytrap care, put them in bright but indirect light. keep the environment dank and the soil humid but don’t let the plants stand constantly in water.
 Good air circulation is necessary for growing the Venus flytrap plant.
 You can also turn a fan on in the room where you keep them.

 African Violet (Saintpaulia)